reneeluo7/Renmo/README.md

 # Renmo
-Welcome to Renmo, it is designed to clone Venmo.
+Renmo is designed to clone Venmo.